 In some spiritual traditions around the world, rats are seen as sacred animals.
 In India, for example, temples are dedicated to the rats as reincarnated descendants of a Hindu goddess.
 Local people are not afraid of them – they feel blessed if the rats make physical contact with them.

-Scientific research shows that rats are compassionate beings who will avoid actions that could harm other rats.
+Scientific research shows that rats are compassionate beings who will avoid actions that could harm other rats and are able to make friends.
 Still, for the last centuries, the rat has been considered as a pest that transmits diseases in the Western world and other cultures.
 Humans have tried to find solutions for the growing presence of rats by using poison and traps.
 Rats are also widely used in cruel laboratory experiments, usually for the development of pharmaceutical medicines, cosmetics, and for research into social behavior.
 This is one example of how humans have largely stopped perceiving rats as living beings and instead regard them as a resource to be exploited or as a hazard that needs to be eliminated for our own safety.

 In the early days of the project at Tamera, we quickly became closely acquainted with the rats, as they are beings who are always attracted to human settlements.
 Knowing the traumatic historical relationship between humans and rats, we asked ourselves: What could a new path of cooperation look like?